thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 6. If the termination criterion is not met, return to point&nbsp;1.
 7. Return the best-so-far objective value and the best solution to the user.

-In actual program code, points&nbsp;3 to&nbsp;5 can be encapsulate by a wrapper around the objective function.
+In actual program code, points&nbsp;3 to&nbsp;5 can again be encapsulate by a wrapper around the objective function.
 This reduces a lot of potential programming mistakes and makes the code much shorter.
 This is what we did with the implementations of the black-box process interface `IBlackBoxProcess` given in [@lst:IBlackBoxProcess].